 * † UNCF-Merck Undergraduate Science Research Scholarship

-- For African-American juniors who are life science or physical science majors planning graduate study and research-oriented career.
+- For African-American juniors who are life science, engineering, or physical science majors planning graduate study and research-oriented career.
 Open to U.S. citizens and permanent residents.

-- Undergraduate award worth up to $25,000; also includes two paid summer internships at a Merck research facility (summer stipends totaling a minimum of $10,000).
+- Undergraduate award worth up to $30,000; also includes eligibility for a summer internship at a Merck research facility (applied for separately).

-- Scholars selected on basis of academic achievement (minimum 3.30/4.0 GPA required, minimum 3.55 recommended), demonstrated interest in pursuing advanced study and a career in scientific research, interest in and ability to perform lab work.
+- Scholars selected on basis of academic achievement (minimum 3.30/4.0 GPA required, minimum 3.55 recommended), demonstrated interest in their own scientific education and a career in scientific research or engineering, and their ability to perform in a laboratory or engineering environment.

 - *UR endorsement required.